 While amenities vary according to the size of houseboat you choose, even the smallest Lake Havasu boat rentals offer oodles in the way of home comforts.
-As well as ample living space for around ten guests, these economically priced boats boast full kitchens and spacious upper decks with captain’s flying bridges and waterslides that will dunk you right in Lake Havasu.
-Luxury houseboats are also an option, these larger-than-life rentals counting king suites, wet bars, and hot tubs among their amenities.
+As well as providing ample living space for around 10 guests, these economically priced boats boast full kitchens and spacious upper decks with captain’s flying bridges and waterslides that will dunk you right in Lake Havasu.
+Luxury houseboats are also an option, with these larger-than-life rentals counting king suites, wet bars, and hot tubs among their amenities.

 When to enjoy houseboat vacations on Lake Havasu

 That depends on whether you’d like to enjoy the best of the weather or the lowest prices.
 If sticking to a budget is a priority, your best bet is to visit over the winter months when the chance of finding cheap houseboat rentals on Lake Havasu increases.
-If you’re more interested in the weather, you should shoot for the end of September when the ridiculously high temperatures of summer are waning but there’s still plenty to do.
-And if you’re up for some high-octane fun, a spring stay equals the chance to attend the annual Desert Storm Poker Run.
+If you’re more interested in the weather, you should shoot for the end of September, when the high temperatures of summer are waning but there’s still plenty to do.
+And if you’re up for some high-octane fun, a spring stay offers the chance to attend the annual Desert Storm Poker Run.

 Where to rent houseboats on Lake Havasu?

-Several marinas offer services along the shoreline of Lake Havasu, though much of the houseboat traffic chugs out of Lake Havasu City on the lake’s eastern side – and, in the case of larger boats, from the Nautical Beachfront Resort on Thompson Bay.
-You needn’t worry if you’re a first-time renter, either, as a short lesson in boating basics is all you need to earn your captain’s credentials – and a valid driver's license, of course.
+Several marinas offer services along the shoreline of Lake Havasu, though much of the houseboat traffic chugs out of Lake Havasu City on the lake’s eastern side—and, in the case of larger boats, from the Nautical Beachfront Resort on Thompson Bay.
+You needn’t worry if you’re a first-time renter, either, as a short lesson in boating basics is all you need to earn your captain’s credentials—and a valid driver’s license, of course.

 Things to do at Lake Havasu